 The trio’s story begins a few months earlier on Justine’s wedding day.
 She’s hours late to her own reception, a catered evening at a Swedish castle on the cusp of an 18-hole golf course.
 Family tensions are high and Justine’s sister Claire (Charlotte Gainsbourg) is trying desperately to keep the guests from one another’s throats.
 Though Justine is the depressive of the pair, her mood seems to calm during the weeks following the wedding.
 As Trier explains, the sisters’ demeanors are reversed–melancholic people are often most functional when circumstances are dire, and “normal” people tend to fall apart.
 Yet others, like Claire’s husband John (Kiefer Sutherland), are convinced that the scientists are right (or at least not lying) when they say that Melancholia will fly past the Earth and keep on going.
 John is clearly in denial.

 You might be asking yourself “where did this planet come from?”
-Like another 2011 movie, Brit Marling’s Another Earth, Melancholia has been hiding behind the sun.
-Unlike Marling’s pretentious and often cheesy screenplay, we are not introduced to the new planet by a family gathered in their living room to watch the live, television broadcast of first contact with a doppelganger-filled world.
-Not surprisingly, von Trier’s treatment of this plot point is much more sophisticated.
+Like another 2011 movie (Brit Marling’s Another Earth), Melancholia has been hiding behind the sun.
+Unlike Marling’s dreamy and self-blaming screenplay, we are not introduced to the new planet by a family gathered in their living room to watch the live, television broadcast of first contact with a doppelganger-filled world.
+Not surprisingly, von Trier’s treatment of this discovery is much more surreal.
 Audiences gradually gain knowledge of the characters’ predicament through devices such as matter-of-fact conversation or Claire’s viewing of the phenomenon’s Wikipedia page.
 The color, lighting and overall cinematography is dreamlike and beautiful.
 Emotionally, there is a draining finality to the story that made it difficult to watch.

 If you’re a festival follower, or just listen to entertainment news, you may recall the controversy stirred at 2011 Cannes by Lars von Trier’s comments about the Nazis.
 Honestly, other parts of that interview were more bizarre than his proclaimed understanding of Hitler.
 Part of the problem is that von Trier sometimes neglects to fully explain his comments (I had no idea why he brought up the idea of making a 4 hour porno flick until I did some research and discovered that his next project may be about nymphomania).
 After being added to the festival’s “unwelcome” list, Lars publicly apologized for his statements, only to revoke that apology a few months later.
 The mortified look on Dunst’s face during the original interview says it all.
 I worry that these incidents will prevent the film from being nominated for any Oscars, which looks to be the case if its exclusion from the SAG and Golden Globe awards is any indication.